gcallah/BookReviews/goodspeed.md

 to use some very lurid imagery to mock of all these theories; however, since his entire characterization of ABC and mania theory as implying that all expansions are due to manias or malinvestments is false, the analogy is nonsense.
-(It is more fitting when used as an analogy for the forest fire theory.)
+(It may be more apt when used as an analogy for the forest fire theory.)

 Since G's assertion that ABC and mania theory imply that the longer an